fzakaria/fzakaria.com/_posts/2026-08-05-super-mario-derivations.md

         ./runs/world1-1.txt'
 ```

-This produces the byte-identical derivation to the equivalent attribute path, so a run kept in a file still shares the same store paths.
+This produces a derivation bit-identical to the one built from the attribute path, so a run kept in a file still shares the same store paths.

 All of this was to simply _evaluate_ the Nix expression.
 Now we have to build it.
 Although Nix is great at building derivations in parallel, the recursion here is tail-recursive and therefore serial.